cockroachlabs/workshop_labs/lab1_student_instructions_query.md

 --
 How do you show the query plan for this query?

 -- Q1b
 --
 How to you gather an explain plan /w statistics used by the optimizer?

 -- Q1c
 --
-How do you analyze how the query performs when running?
+How do you analyze details of the query runtime performance?

 -- Q1d
 --